stephaneguerrier/pempi/README.md

 # Remark on notation

-The notation and conventions used in Guerrier, Kuzmics, and Victoria-Feser (2020) and slightly amended for convenience in this package.
-In particular, we used R1 instead R11, R2 instead of R10, R3 instead of R01 and R4 instead of R00.
+The notation and conventions used in Guerrier, Kuzmics, and Victoria-Feser (2020) are slightly amended for convenience in this package.
+In particular, we use R1 instead R11, R2 instead of R10, R3 instead of R01 and R4 instead of R00.

 # Package installation